Vatican Radio: World War II

 Following a December 1939 report from Cardinal August Hlond of Poznań detailing the oppression of the Catholic Church in Poland, Pope Pius XII decided, among other measures, to use Vatican Radio to provide "information regarding the condition of the church in Poland."
 The German broadcast on 21 January 1940 compared German activities to "what the Communists imposed on Spain in 1936"; the English service noted the attacks on the Church were not limited to the Soviets.

 During World War II, Vatican Radio's news broadcasts were (like all foreign broadcasts) banned in Germany.
 During the war, the radio service operated in four languages.

 While some critics have said Pope Pius XII was too quiet regarding the Holocaust, Jacques Adler examined the transcripts of wartime broadcasts over the Vatican Radio.
 Adler argues that it exposed Nazi persecution of the Church and opposed collaboration with Nazism.
 It appealed to Catholics to remain true to their faith's injunctions: to defend the sanctity of life and the unity of humankind.
 In so doing the Pope pursued a policy of spiritual resistance to Nazi ideology and racism.

 1940s and 1950s

 In 1948, services expanded to 18 languages.

-Due to space constraints, the Holy See acquired a 400-hectare area located 18 kilometres north of Rome at Santa Maria di Galeria (GC: 42°2′39″N 12°19′22″E).
+Due to space constraints, the Holy See acquired a 400-hectare (1½ sq. mi.) area located 18 kilometres (11 miles) north of Rome at Santa Maria di Galeria (GC: 42°2′39″N 12°19′22″E).
 The Italian Republic granted the site extraterritorial status in 1952.

 In 1957, a new broadcasting center was placed in operation, with a Philips 100 kW shortwave transmitter, two 10 kW shortwave transmitters, and one 120 kW mediumwave transmitter, with 21 directional and one omnidirectional antenna.
 The next phase involved two 100 kW transmitters aimed at Africa and Oceania, a 250 kW mediumwave transmitter for Europe, and a 500 kW transmitter for the Far East and Latin America.

 Radio Vaticana was one of 23 founding broadcasting organisations of the European Broadcasting Union in 1950.